NickAger/nickager.github.io/_oldsite/blog/2011/06/03/Intel-vs-ARM.md

 It's going to be fascinating to see how this story evolves.
 In one future, assuming ARM significantly erodes Intel's market share, Intel could demerge it's manufacturing capacity from it's CPU design capability.
 One company would run it's market leading silicon fabs and provide manufacturing capability to all comers, including the ARM ecosystem, while the other company would design high-end x86 based CPUs.
 Alternatively Intel could crush all comers and we'll all end up with "Intel Inside" stickers on our phones.
 Perhaps ARM will be purchased by one of it's partners, resulting in a contracting ARM ecosystem.

-Whatever the final outcome the next few years competition is going to keep prices down
+Whatever the final outcome competition is going to keep prices down

 ---